Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 What is Gray Gold?
 Is it Real?
 What is it Made of?

 Gray gold is real.
 It’s a gold alloy that gets its color from the combination of yellow gold and other metals like palladium, silver, copper, or manganese.
-Gray gold is a popular alternative to white gold, offering a unique gray hue, and can be made with or without rhodium plating.

-• Gray gold made with palladium consists of 15-25%, palladium, 65-75% yellow gold and ~10% of other metals like silver, copper, or even platinum.
-The last 10% in this alloy serves the purpose of strengthening the alloy and making it more workable for jewelry creation.
+| Variant 1 (Gray gold made with palladium) | 15-25%, palladium, 65-75% yellow gold and ~10% of other metals like silver, copper, or even platinum. |

-• Gray gold made with silver consists of 75% yellow gold, 15% silver for it’ grayish color, and 10% of other metals like palladium and iron for added strength and durability.
+| Variant 2 (Gray gold made with silver) | 75% yellow gold, 15% silver and 10% of other metals like palladium and iron. |

-• Gray gold made with manganese consists of 75-78% yellow gold, 7% to 15% manganese and 1-10% silver for added strength and durability.
+| Variant 3 (Gray gold made with manganese) | 75-78% yellow gold, 7% to 15% manganese and 1-10% silver. |

 Note: gray gold is often plated with rhodium to improve its looks and strength.
 Rhodium plating gives gray gold a brighter appearance more akin to white gold than to true gray gold.